-Summer is never complete without these refreshing crunchy pickles!
+Summer is never complete without these refreshing Vietnamese style crunchy pickles!
 And they are so easy to make.
-It’s such a versatile side dish – serve it as side dish to summer BBQ, top your rice noodle salad, add them inside your sandwich, hotdog, burger…. 🙂
+It’s such a versatile side dish – serve it as side dish to summer BBQ (like cole slaw), top your rice noodle salad, add them inside your sandwich, hotdog, burger…. 🙂

 Use any vegetable you have in the refrigerator.
 Even cauliflower and zucchini too.
 The classic vegetables that are used in these Vietnamese-style pickles are daikon radish and carrots.
 But today I’m using cabbage.
 If you’re a fast chopper, this recipe will take you 15 minutes!

-- Peel carrots and chop them into matchstick shape.
+- Peel the vegetable and chop them into matchstick shape.

-- Put all the veggies in a large bowl and sprinkle a tablespoonful of salt over the veggies.
+- Put all the veggies in a large bowl and sprinkle 1/2 teaspoon of salt over the veggies.
 Use your hand to massage the salt into all the vegetable bits so all of them have contact with the salt.
-Set it aside for 5-10 min so the water is drained out of the vegetable.
+Set it aside for 10 min so the water is drained out of the vegetable.

-- In the meantime make the brine: Mix the sugar, water and vinegar.
+- In the meantime make the brine: Mix the sugar, water, vinegar and 1/4 teaspoon salt.
 Stir well until the sugar is melt.

 - Check your vegetables.
 You will see some water drawn out in the bottom of the bowl.
-Drain the water.
-Place the salted vegetable in a sieve, place it under running water for 1-2 seconds to rinse off excess salt.
-Squeeze water.
-Now the vegetables are pickled.
+Squeeze the water out of the veggies and plage them into a clean jar/tupperware.

-- Transfer the pickled vegetables into clean jars.
-Fill the jar with the brine, Push the vegetable down to make sure all the vegetables are submerged under the brine.
+- Fill the jar with the brine, Push the vegetable down to make sure all the vegetables are submerged under the brine.